 We explain, in understandable terms, how insurance works for you.

-A MAPD is a (M)edicare (A)dvantage (P)rescription (D)rug plan.
+iA MAPD is a (M)edicare (A)dvantage (P)rescription (D)rug plan.
 It's different than a Medicare Supplement Plan.
-It's a cost co-share plan which includes drug coverage, most of the time, and an array of additional benefits such as dental, vision, etc.
+It's a cost co-share plan which includes drug coverage and, most of the time, an array of additional benefits, approved by Medicare, that are included.

 The Explanation of Benefits (EOB) is produced by the insurer and shows who is charging for services (the Provider), what's contractually due, what's been contractually paid (to the Provider), and, what's contractually due from the patient (the beneficiary).
+Nothing else is due.

 Prescription Drug coverage, in a MAPD plan, is a separate category with separate rules.
 Medicare makes the rules, just as they do for medical coverage.
-Depending on the drug, the Plan may require prior authorization, step therapy, limited amounts, or alternative choices.

 The short version of payment under the PDP rules is the beneficiary pays 100 percent of the cost until the deductble is met.
 Then, the Plan and the Beneficiary share the cost until the first trigger, the Initial Coverage Phase, is met.
 Then, the Plan, the Beneficiary and the Drug Manufacturer share the cost until the Coverage Gap Phase is met.
 At that trigger point, the Plan steps in and pays 100 percent for the balance of the year.
 On January 1st, the Plan resets and everything starts over